sonos/torch-to-nnef/docs/tutos/5_llm.md

 [custom operator exporter](./8_custom_operator.md) to express those IO at export time or add specific operators in tract to manage it.

-In all case prior tutorials should be able to help you toward your goal especially with regard to [`dynamic axes`](./4_dynamic_axes.md) and [basic api](./1_getting_started.md).
+In all cases, prior tutorials should be able to help you toward your goal especially with regard to [`dynamic axes`](./4_dynamic_axes.md) and [basic api](./1_getting_started.md).

 !!! tip "Community"